1. What are Generators?

 $ bin/rails generate initializer

-Before we go on, let's see the description of our new generator:
+Before we go on, let's check the description of our new generator:

 $ bin/rails generate initializer --help